Megxit: 2021

-Harry will keep his patronages of the Invictus Games Foundation, Sentebale, WellChild, and Walking With The Wounded, while Meghan will remain patron of Smart Works and Mayhew.
+Harry kept his patronages of the Invictus Games Foundation, Sentebale, WellChild, and Walking With The Wounded, while Meghan remained patron of Smart Works and Mayhew (the latter until 2022).
 A spokesperson for the couple stated that Harry and Meghan "have offered their continued support to organisations ... regardless of official role", and asserted that "service is universal".

-In March 2021, Forbes estimated that the cost for the couple's around-the-clock protection to be around $2 to $3 million.
+In March 2021, Forbes estimated that the cost for the couple's around-the-clock protection to be around $2 to $3 million per year.
 In April 2021, data obtained after the submission of a request under the Freedom of Information Act revealed that Santa Barbara County Sheriff's Office had dealt with "calls recorded as phone requests, alarm activations and property crimes" between July 2020 and February 2021, all of which were related to the couple's security issues at their residence in Montecito.
 In the same month, The Daily Telegraph reported that Harry and Meghan had held meetings surrounding "well-developed proposals" with the now-defunct streaming service Quibi a year before their departure from the royal family.
 The couple reportedly met with Jeffrey Katzenberg and other executives "throughout 2019", with alleged plans to "discuss [..] their own series of 10-minute videos".